ucb-ee290c/fa18-wellness-monitor/README.md

 For tape-out, the top-level wellness monitor generator was written.

 ## How To Set Up and Test The Current Generators
-Setting up the generators is straight forward because everything is self-contained.
+Setting up the generators is straightforward because everything is self-contained.
 Simply clone the repo and explore the different generators in the [src](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/src/main/scala) folder.
 Refer to the doc directory [doc](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/doc) for documentation on each generator.

 There are multiple ways to test each block and whole designs: unit-tests, SBT-based integration tests, and C code tests that integrate the blocks with a RISC-V Rocket core.
 An application-based test setup was also developed which goes through SVM training in Python, integrated testing in Scala, and a C-based integration test on a simulated RISC-V environment.

 ### Unit Tests
-Each type-generic generator comes equipped with unit tests which feeds random numbers (either integers or fixed points) to the generators and compare their outputs against golden Scala-based models (all of which are in the [test](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/src/test/scala) directory).
+Each type-generic generator comes equipped with unit tests which feed random numbers (either integers or fixed points) to the generators and compare their outputs against golden Scala-based models (all of which are in the [test](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/src/test/scala) directory).

 To run a specific unit test, open SBT and use the 'testOnly' function: